EnessenE/komikaan/README.md

 - Irrigator*
     - Responsible for retrieving and processing GTFS realtime data
     - Responsible for writing the realtime data to the database
-- PSQL-GTFS-multisourced*
+- GTFS-PSQL-Multisourced*
-    - Working name for the database where the GTFS end up in
+    - Working name for the database where the GTFS ends up in

 (*) Projects that are not opensource <b>yet</b>